Exclusive Interview with Cástulo de la Rocha: A Journey of Leadership, Challenges & Triumphs

 When he was hired, the clinic was six months behind in paying rent.
 Two positions, including his, were funded through the federal Comprehensive Employment Training Assistance (CETA) program.
 “The doctors, a couple of nurse practitioners, all the lab people – everybody was a volunteer,” he said.
 “We had a big five-gallon jug, and patients put a quarter in or put a nickel in, and that’s all the money we had.”

-One thing that remains constant for de la Rocha and AltaMed is their commitment to eliminate disparities in health care access and outcomes by providing superior quality health and human services.
+One thing that remains constant for de la Rocha and AltaMed is their commitment to improve health care access and outcomes by providing superior quality health and human services.

 “Our goal was to narrow those gaps and to address the issues of our community in a bilingual setting, and to deal with what today we refer to as social determinants of health, which is violence, which is discrimination, which is hunger and poverty,” said de la Rocha.
 “Those are issues we’ve been dealing with for as long as I’ve been at AltaMed.

 “In the early years, it was strictly confrontational politics.
-Creating community clinics was a struggle, as well as getting people to understand that a social environment is equally, if not more, impactful on people’s lives and health than what we were able to deal with in the clinical setting.”
+Creating community clinics was a struggle, as well as getting people to understand that a social environment is impactful on people’s lives and health than what we were able to deal with in the clinical setting.”

-“There’s been a huge learning curve in terms of managing the kind of care that we provide in underserved communities.
+“There’s been a huge learning curve in terms of managing the kind of care that we provide in high need communities.
 For the general community to understand that and to commit to work in those communities, that’s been a huge struggle.
-But as an organization, we have adapted and, in many cases, we have innovated to deal with the challenges of providing care in underserved communities.”
+But as an organization, we have adapted and, in many cases, we have innovated to deal with the challenges of providing care in high need communities.”

 “While it was challenging many years ago, there is a lot more collaboration and cooperation with institutions than we ever saw in the past.
 We’re seen now as innovators and pioneers in the communities where we work.
 I think that’s part of the respect that people now have for what AltaMed stands for in our community.
 Our patients’ satisfaction and employee engagement is very high, and our brand is very respected in our communities.
 This is something I’m very proud of.”